Baby Medicine Kit!

 Recently due to the Hyland’s NIGHT TIME teething tablets containing the ingredient Belladonna, Hyland’s is/will be pulling both teething tablets from distribution.
 I thankfully never used the night time teething tablets.
 I still think if you can find a homeopathic teething tablet, without Belladonna, to use it.
 However, If you are still unsure, always ask your pediatrician or research the ingredients.

-5. Fridababy NoseFrida Babies can’t blow their nose, so you gotta suck it out.
+5. Fridababy NoseFrida Babies can’t blow their nose.
+Therefore, you got to use something to suck the snot out.
 Yes, I know it looks funky, but this is a game changer.
 Compared to those bulb plastic things, this actually works amazingly well.
 In no time your baby will be able to breathe through their nose again.
+Also, because you can really get the gunk out, I believe it cuts down on the length of the cold.

 This helps with a stuffy nose.
-I make it a game with Sofia.
+So, I make using this nasal spray a game with Sofia.
 The game is: we both hold it and she thinks she is spraying it up her nose (she likes to have control) and then we spray mommy (pretend).
 Totally harmless as it is only saline spray and she laughs every time.
 She says it tickles her.
 Hey, whatever works!

 7. Baby nail clippers– Babies fingernails are razor sharp and they grow freaky fast.
 You for sure will use these.